- Reid Hoffman is an American businessman born in 1967.

 LinkedIn also made Hoffman a very rich man.
 In addition to his stock ownership, Hoffman reaped profits when Microsoft purchased LinkedIn in 2016 for $26.2 billion.

 Speaking, Writing and Podcasting

-Reed has written four books and constantly gives speeches about his entrepreneurial success.
+Reed has published four books and constantly gives speeches about his entrepreneurial success.
 He has also turned to Podcasting.
-Hoffman’s Podcast, Masters of Scale, interviews CEOs and uses these platforms to allow the CEOs to share the lessons they have learned from their time in the business sector.
+Hoffman’s Podcast, Masters of Scale, interviews CEOs and uses this platform to allow the CEOs to share the lessons they have learned from their time in the business sector.

 Like many multi-billionaires, Hoffman has turned to philanthropic giving.
 Hoffman has invested heavily in various programs that also encompass his tech interests, including Kiva (peer-to-peer lending) and the Crisis Text Line for suicide prevention.